 - Leadership by example;

-- Respect and courtesy in treatment of clients and work colleagues;
+- Respect and Courtesy in treatment of internal and external stakeholders;

-- Professional approach to the delivery of efficient and effective services;
+- Team work approach to the delivery of efficient and effective services;